LOGIN

 CME/MOC

-HomeMembersAssemblies and SectionsSectionsMedical Education ▶ Medical Education Research Grant
+HomeMembersAssemblies and SectionsSectionsMedical Education ▶ Medical Education Grant Programs

-The Medical Education Research Program reflects the ATS Board of Directors’ commitment to developing outstanding educators in Pulmonary, Critical Care, and Sleep Medicine.
-The program supports the design, implementation, and evaluation of novel educational approaches for biomedical health professional trainees, students, or patients.
+The Medical Education Research Grant Programs reflect the ATS Board of Directors’ commitment to developing outstanding educators in Pulmonary, Critical Care, and Sleep Medicine.
+The programs support the design, implementation, and evaluation of novel educational approaches for biomedical health professional trainees, students, or patients.

 The goal of the Medical Education Research Grant from the Section on Medical Education (SoME) is to provide junior faculty career educators the opportunity to perform high-quality research that advances the fields of education in Pulmonary, Critical Care, or Sleep Medicine.